OfficeDev/open-xml-docs/docs/how-to-add-tables-to-word-processing-documents.md

 localization_priority: Priority
 ---

-# How to: Add tables to word processing documents (Open XML SDK)
+# Add tables to word processing documents (Open XML SDK)

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically add a table to a word processing document.
 It